KillariDev/cryptopia-deobfuscator/readme.md

 npm run optimize data/latest.json data/obfuscated.json
 ```

-This will read circuit `data/latest.json` circuit in.
+This will read circuit `data/latest.json` in.
 If the file does not exist, it copies the `data\obfuscated.json` to its place and starts to operate.

-The process creates checkpoint file in periodical intervals and also saves the most recent version to the `data/latest.json`.
-S you can exit from the program and run the command again to restart.
+The process creates a checkpoint file periodically and also saves the most recent version to the `data/latest.json`.
+You can exit from the program and run the command again to restart.
+The optimizer runs forever, so you need to exit from program with "ctrl c".